 The North Carolina Muscadine Grape Association, Inc. (NCMGA)

 was established on August 17, 1973.
-Thirty-four years later, the purposes for which the non-profit organization was originally organized remain the same:
+Now, more than 45 years later, the purposes for which the non-profit organization was originally organized remain the same:

 To promote educational research for the purpose of discovering and developing better, or new varieties, methods of production, packing, handling, storing, processing, marketing, and disease control.